Folkestone Groomers Directory

 Professional Guidance for Home Care

 Your groomer can demonstrate proper brushing techniques specific to your dog's coat type and recommend the most effective tools for home use.
 They can also identify areas where your dog is most prone to matting and provide targeted advice for prevention.
+For guidance on choosing the right groomer, read our guide to selecting a professional groomer.

 Establishing a relationship with a qualified groomer like those at Clippetts Dog Grooming or Laura's K9 Cuties ensures consistent care and early intervention when problems arise.